BoA: 2004–2008: New image, foray into China, and creative control

 Her fourth Japanese studio album, Outgrow, (February 2006) reached the number-one spot on the Oricon chart for its first week of release, making it her fourth consecutive original Japanese album to do so.
 With 220,000 copies sold, it became her lowest-selling first-week debut for a studio album at that point.
 "Do the Motion", the first single from the album, reached the top spot, making her the fourth non-Japanese Asian to have a number-one single on the Oricon charts.
 "Merry Christmas from BoA" (2005), the album's last single, was the singer's first digital single.
 That May, BoA renewed her contract with SM Entertainment until 2012.
 At the time it was noted that she had a shareholding in the company of 100,000 (Approximately worth $1m USD).
+She performed "Everlasting", the image song for Roman Polanski's Oliver Twist (2005 film).
 She also voiced Heather the possum in the Korean and Japanese version of the animated film Over the Hedge.
 On September 21, 2006, she released her first digital single in Korea, a Korean version of "Key of Heart".
 In support of Outgrow, BoA launched a special Zepp tour, B0A The Live, on September 29, 2006, which lasted until October 29.
 She staged her first Christmas concert on December 7, 2006.

-Three singles preceded BoA's fifth Japanese studio album, Made in Twenty (January 2007): the Top 3 "Nanairo no Ashita (Brand New Beat)/Your Color," the Top 10 "Key of Heart," and the No. 2 hit "Winter Love."
+Three singles preceded BoA's fifth Japanese studio album, Made in Twenty (January 2007): the Top 3 "Nanairo no Ashita (Brand New Beat)/Your Color," the Top 10 "Key of Heart", and the No. 2 hit "Winter Love".
 The album, which contained R&B and dance songs as well as ballads, debuted at the top of the weekly Oricon charts, making the album her sixth in a row to do so (including one compilation).
 Having previously compose the song "No More Make Me Sick" for Made in Twenty, BoA assumed creative control over her sixth Japanese album, The Face (February 2008).
 The album debuted at the top of the weekly Oricon charts, making BoA one of only two artists in Japan to have six consecutive studio albums top the Oricon weekly charts (the other is Ayumi Hamasaki, who has eight consecutive number-one albums).
 On June 9, 2008, BoA and nine other artists from around the world recorded an English cover of Wei Wei's "Dedication of Love".
 Produced by Roald Hoffmann and Brian Alan, the single was used to raise funds for victims of the Sichuan earthquake.
 But due to a tight schedule, BoA was pulled back from this project.
 Korean jewelry brand Ramee also released, "Ramee by BoA", a line of jewelry designed by the singer herself.